adiag321/Adults-Income-Prediction/README.md

 # <p align = "center"> Adult's Income Prediction </p>

+This data was extracted from the 1994 Census bureau database by Ronny Kohavi and Barry Becker (Data Mining and Visualization, Silicon Graphics).
+A set of reasonably clean records was extracted using the following conditions: ((AAGE>16) && (AGI>100) && (AFNLWGT>1) && (HRSWK>0)).
+The prediction task is to determine whether a person makes over $50K a year.

 # Data Defination
-The Adult's Income dataset is collected from kaggle using this <a href = "https://www.kaggle.com/uciml/adult-census-income"> Link </a>
+The Adult's Income dataset is collected from kaggle using this <a href = "https://www.kaggle.com/uciml/adult-census-income"> Link </a> <br>
 This dataset has 48842 rows × 15 columns. <br>

 1. age: continuous.